Cast-iron cookware: History

 Cast-iron cookware was especially popular among homemakers during the first half of the 20th century.
 It was a cheap, yet durable cookware.
 Most American households had at least one cast-iron cooking pan.
 Popular manufacturers included Griswold, which began production in 1865, Wagner in 1891, and Blacklock Foundry in 1896.
 The 20th century also saw the introduction and popularization of enamel-coated cast-iron cookware.

 Cast iron fell out of favor in the 1960s and 1970s, as teflon-coated aluminum non-stick cookware was introduced and quickly became the item of choice in many kitchens.
 The decline in daily use of cast-iron cookware contributed to the closure of nearly all the iron cookware manufacturers in the United States.
-Many went out of business in the 1920s as seen in the List of cast-iron cookware manufacturers.
-Others were absorbed by other cookware manufacturers.
+Many went out of business in the 1920s and others were absorbed by other cookware manufacturers.

 A large selection of cookware can be purchased from kitchen suppliers.
 The durability and reliability of cast iron as a cooking tool has ensured its survival.
 Cast-iron pots and pans from the 19th and 20th century continue to see daily use to the present day.
 They are also highly sought after by antique collectors and dealers.
 Cast iron has also seen a resurgence of its popularity in specialty markets.
 Through cooking shows, celebrity chefs have brought renewed attention to traditional cooking methods, especially the use of cast iron.
 In the 2010s, small startup companies began producing cast-iron cookware designs for specialty cooking markets.